What is telemetry?

 Long-term – By monitoring physiological functions over days, weeks or months, researchers can study biological rhythms and follow the development of pathology as it occurs.
 Within animal design strengthens the statistical power of a study and can reduced group sizes.

-Kaha Sciences combines digital telemetry with our patented wireless power technology to create high-quality solutions for your physiological monitoring needs.
+Kaha Sciences systems combine high fidelity digital telemetry with patented wireless power technology to create high-quality solutions for your physiological monitoring needs.
+Paired with PowerLab and LabChart, this solution sets the new standard in quality and power for implantable, wireless telemetry in rats and mice.